 Some common examples of medical malpractice include failing to diagnose a medical condition, misdiagnosing a medical condition, making a medication error, delaying a diagnosis, making a mistake during surgery, making an anesthesia error, and failing to monitor a patient’s condition.
 In many of those situations, if a medical professional had acted with the proper standard of care, the mistake would not have occurred.

 Doctors aren’t the only individuals who can be held liable for medical malpractice.
 Pharmacists, nurses, nurse practitioners, dentists, and others can also be held liable if their negligence or errors result in harm to patients.
 Any medical professional who does not deliver a high standard of care deserves to be held responsible for the harm he or she causes.

 Medical Malpractice Compensation

-Although compensation is often difficult to obtain in medical malpractice cases due to slanted case law that protects health care providers, and the reluctance of medical professionals to testify against each other, Liberty Law Office, Inc. helps individuals achieve the monies they deserve when they have suffered physically, emotionally, and financially due to substandard medical care, misdiagnosis and other breaches in the standard of care.
+Although compensation is often difficult to obtain in medical malpractice cases due to slanted case law that protects health care providers, and the reluctance of medical professionals to testify against each other, Liberty Law helps individuals achieve the monies they deserve when they have suffered physically, emotionally, and financially due to substandard medical care, misdiagnosis and other breaches in the standard of care.
 It’s important because of the complexity of medical malpractice cases that you pursue your claim as quickly as possible after the medical mistake occurs.

 We serve clients in the San Francisco area, including San Francisco area, including Santa Clara County, Alameda County, San Mateo County, Marin County or Contra Costa County.
 You can also call us at 415-896-1000 or 510-645-1000.